Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-asc-sqlite.md

 [White House](https://www.whitehouse.gov/briefing-room/statements-releases/2023/08/09/biden-harris-administration-launches-artificial-intelligence-cyber-challenge-to-protect-americas-critical-software/).

 Remarkably,
-Atlantis autonomously identified and patched a previously undiscovered vulnerability[^1], earning us a $2 million prize and a place in the grand finals of AIxCC.
+Atlantis was the first team to discover five intended vulnerabilities and autonomously identify and patch a previously unknown vulnerability[^1], earning us a $2 million prize and a place in the grand finals of AIxCC.
-For more information, check out our [team's announcement blog](/blog/post-atl).
+For more details, check out our [team's announcement blog](/blog/post-atl).

 In this blog,
 we will outline our very high-level approach to using LLMs for bug detection and